Arbernus History, Family Crest & Coats of Arms

 Early History of the Arbernus family

-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Arbernus History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arbernus research.
+Another 171 words (12 lines of text) covering the years 1190, 1100, 1510, 1600, 1188, 1628 and 1612 are included under the topic Early Arbernus History in all our PDF Extended History products and printed products wherever possible.

 Arbernus Spelling Variations